WNYA

-WNYA (channel 51, cable channel 4) is a television station licensed to Pittsfield, Massachusetts, United States, serving New York's Capital District as an affiliate of MyNetworkTV.
-It is owned by Hubbard Broadcasting alongside Albany-licensed NBC affiliate WNYT (channel 13).
-Both stations share studios on North Pearl Street in Menands (with an Albany postal address), while WNYA's transmitter is located on the Helderberg Escarpment west of New Salem.
+WNYA (channel 51, cable channel 4) is a television station licensed to Pittsfield, Massachusetts, United States, serving New York's Capital District.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+WNYA is owned by Hubbard Broadcasting alongside NBC affiliate WNYT (channel 13).
+The two stations share studios on North Pearl Street in Menands (with an Albany postal address); WNYA's transmitter is located on the Helderberg Escarpment west of New Salem.

 The station uses its main cable channel position of 4 on Charter Spectrum and Verizon Fios for marketing purposes as My 4 Albany, only mentioning their actual channel number on-air during maintenance sign-off disclosures.
 Despite Pittsfield being WNYA's city of license, the station maintains no physical presence there.

 History

 Establishment of channel 51

 What today is WNYA can indirectly trace its history to WVUW, an un-built station on channel 51 in Pittsfield.
 WVUW was granted a construction permit in 1984, but was deleted by the Federal Communications Commission (FCC) in 1990.
 In October 1996, Pappas Telecasting applied for a new permit for this allocation; however, in 2001, the FCC placed the channel up for auction.
 In addition to Pappas, which by then planned to use the station as an Azteca América affiliate, bidders included Hubbard Broadcasting, Equity Broadcasting, the Trinity Broadcasting Network, and Venture Technologies Group.
 When the auction took place in February 2002, Venture Technologies ended up with the winning bid for $1.3 million.
 The FCC granted the construction permit and the WNYA call sign to Venture a year later.
 To accommodate the new WNYA, WNYT moved its Adams translator, which had broadcast on channel 51 since 1984, to channel 38.